tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 offers a consolidated way to automate testing of the `LinkedList` class, and any other classes in a similar fashion.
 It begs to work with Test Driven Development (TDD), or something similar in the future.
-It makes it easier to modify the class later as well.
+It makes it easier to modify the class later as well, because as soon as you change it, you can run the tests to see if any functionality has broken.

-Now it's possible that this code will need to be changed fairly drastically in the next post.
+Now it's possible that this code will be changed fairly drastically in the next post.
 The LinkedList class has some modularity coming to it, so that pieces of its functionality can be implemented by different providers.
 Nobody wants to use Bubble Sort all the time to sort their list like we are here.
 Part of arguably making this more "Pythonic" will involve even further refactoring.

 Despite this, cleaning up the code and adding some tests is a good first step, and by the sole act of adding tests I can be confident